OpenSourceEconomics/econ-project-templates/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 name: Enhancement
-about: Suggest an idea for the example project
+about: Suggest an idea for the template project
 title: "ENH:"
 labels: "enhancement"